I am creating a pollinator garden. What flowers do you recommend I plant?

 Planting honey bee forage crops makes sense if you have farmland or acreage where you are not trying to establish perennial plants.
 People have reported success planting large areas with Sainfoin, clovers, sunflowers, rapeseed, cornflowers, buckwheat, and vetch.

-If you are interested in restoring acreage to a native prairie, wetland or woodland that supports many pollinators, we recommend consulting Prairie Restoration.
+If you are interested in restoring acreage to a native prairie, wetland or woodland that supports many pollinators, we recommend using the Pollinator Toolbox, created by the Board of Water and Soil Resources to help you connect with resources to choose the best sites, find seed mixes, prepare the sites properly for planting, and, the often neglected but extremely important step of maintenance.
+Local native plant producers including Prairie Restoration, Minnesota Native Landscapes, and Prairie Moon, can help you find the best plants for your area.
 Site preparation is an important and challenging step in restoring native landscapes, but will save you lots of work in the future.
 To maintain these habitats, be aware that weed control is essential.

 How can I be sure my pollinator plants do not have harmful pesticides?

 Even if you ask someone working where you buy plants if a particular plant has been treated with pesticides that could harm pollinators, they may not know.
 Often, treatments can be applied before plants reach the retail market.
 It is best to buy pollinators plants from producers who have committed to making sure that their plants are not treated with these pesticides.
 You can also start many pollinator plants yourself from seed.
 Seeds can sometimes come with pesticide treatments already applied to the seed coating, so be sure that you also trust your seed source.